 The Jewish quarter can today be identified between Via Maqueda and Via Roma in the city centre.
 It is bordered to the north-west by Via Ponticello, by Via Calderai to the north, to the east by Via San Cristoforo, and by Via Giardinaccio to the south, as far as Piazza Quaranta Martiri.
 From Via Calderai, a passageway (Arco della Meschita) leads to the Vicolo della Meschita; right opposite the entrance is the little church of the Madonna del Sabato.
-Although abandoned for decades, after planned restoration work it is destined to once again become a place of worship and scholarship for Palermo’s Jewish community.
+Although abandoned for decades, after restoration, it is destined to become a place of worship and scholarship for the Jews of Palermo.
 At the end of the lane is Piazza della Meschita.
-This area is home to the municipal historic archive, reached from Via Maqueda via a narrow street which leads to the courtyard; and the church of San Nicolò da Tolentino, built on the site of the synagogue visited by Obadiah.
+This area is home to the municipal historic archive, reached from Via Maqueda via a narrow street which leads to the courtyard; and the Church of San Nicolò da Tolentino, built on the site of the synagogue visited by Obadiah.
 It is commemorated by a Latin inscription on the right-hand pillar of the central doorway.
 The cemetery, as indicated in a map from 1777, was on what is now Via Abramo Lincoln, north-east of Corso dei Mille.
 A moat was dug there after 1492, transforming the area.